 - Discussions with architects, consultants and contractors should give due prominence to environmental issues.

-- Environmental impact of any proposed alterations or extension
+- Environmental impact of any proposed alterations or extension.

-- Collection of water from roofs for watering churchyards or toilet flushing
+- Collection of water from roofs for watering churchyards or toilet flushing.

 - Double or secondary glazing where possible.

-Actions for individuals to consider:
+Actions for groups and individuals to consider:

 - Apart from the requirements of legislation, carefully consider the environmental impact of any proposed alterations or extensions.